Waterblokey/cse15l-lab-reports/index.md

 This command recursively searches through a directory for any instance of the given pattern.
 <br />
 First, I looked for any pattern "phospholipid" in the biomed directory.
+This is useful to find all instances of "phospholipid."
 `grep -r "phospholipid" ~/cse15l-lab-reports/lab-5/docsearch/technical/biomed/` here is the output
 ```